mvsabhishek/Dear_diary/README.md

  5. Update an Entry
  6. Delete an Entry
  7. Search for an Entry based on:
-    a.
-Title
+ - Title
-    b.
-Date
+ - Date
-    c.
-Date Range
+ - Date Range
-    d.
-Combination of a and b or a and c.
+ - Combination of title and date or title and date range.
  8. Logout